-Na Pua Makani Power Partners, the Applicant, is a subsidiary of Champlin Hawaii Wind Holdings, LLC.
-Champlin Hawaii Wind Holdings, LLC is a subsidiary of Champlin / GEI Wind Holdings, LLC, which is jointly owned by Champlin Windpower and Bregal Energy formerly known as Good Energies.
+Na Pua Makani Power Partners, the Applicant, is a subsidiary of Champlin Oahu Wind Holdings, LLC.
+Champlin Oahu Wind Holdings, LLC is an indirect subsidiary of Champlin / GEI Wind Holdings, LLC, which is jointly owned by Champlin Windpower and Bregal Energy formerly known as Good Energies.
 Bregal Energy is a world leading investor in renewable energy.
 Champlin Windpower is a developer of wind energy projects with a number of new wind energy sites under development in the United States.